 The NIST guidelines recommend the use of secure apps or biometrics, like a fingerprint reader or increasingly popular facial recognition, to secure your account.

 Many services like Facebook and Google offer secure authenticator apps to generate codes that do not use insecure SMS-based communication.
 Use of these authentication apps substantially improves the security of your accounts with little extra effort and is highly recommended.

 Companies like Apple and Okta offer authentication via push notifications to mobiles devices, making securing accounts even easier and faster.

-Google also recently released their own push notification authentication called Google Prompt, which is an excellent way to secure Google accounts.
+Google also recently released its own push notification authentication called Google Prompt, which is an excellent way to secure Google accounts.

 Until a more secure global cellular network is designed and put in place, SMS authentication is not a secure way to authenticate and should be disabled.
 Authentication that relies on a mobile phone number of any kind should be decommissioned from use immediately and thoughtfully replaced with authentication options that offer better security based on each individual use case.

-For help securing your enterprise with the latest innovative and reliable authentication methods, click below for a free consultation with CyberSheath security professionals.
+For help securing your enterprise with the latest innovative and reliable authentication methods, contact us.